REGULATORY AND COMPLIANCE ENGINEER/ARCHITECT II

 |HR Analyst||Peggie Jefferson|

-This is a position specific recruitment for the Maryland Department of the Environment (MDE).
+The Water and Science Administration is recruiting for a Regulatory and Compliance Engineer/Architect II in the Wastewater Permits Program/Industrial and General Permits Division.
+This is a position specific recruitment for the Maryland Department of the Environment.
 This recruitment will be used to fill current and future vacancies for this position/function only.
-The resulting eligible list will be maintained for one year.
+The resulting cert list will be maintained for one year.
 Persons interested in future vacancies within this classification must re-apply.